 Hearing loss is a common condition in which an individual has difficulty hearing and interpreting sounds.
 Although the condition is most commonly found in older populations, hearing loss can affect any individual from the time they are born to when they grow old.
+New technology such as earbuds have been linked to hearing loss.
+You can follow earbuds safety tips to reduce the effects of hearing loss due to this type of technology.
 The types of hearing loss and their treatments are usually categorized by their causes.

 The three most commonly encountered types of hearing loss are sensorineural, conductive, and “mixed,” which is simply a combination of the two.